itsabhishekolkha/Unscene/README.md

 ## Usage

 Unscene brings effortless wallpaper management to your macOS desktop.
-Here’s how to make the most of it:
+Here’s how to make the most of it.
+No need to set wallpapers manually just press the shortcut keys anywhere and on any app your wallpaper will change automatically.

 ### 🖥️ Menu Bar
 *Your wallpaper control hub*